 (umbral mag.
 0.08; Saros 118)

-A tiny bite out of the Moon may be visible at maximum, though just 8% of the Moon will be shadowed in a partial eclipse lasting for 1 hour and 3 minutes and visible across the Americas, Africa, Europe, and the Middle East.
-A shading across the moon from the Earth's penumbral shadow should be visible at maximum eclipse.
+A tiny bite out of the Moon may have been visible at maximum, though just 8% of the Moon was shadowed in a partial eclipse which lasted for 1 hour and 3 minutes and was visible across the Americas, Africa, Europe, and the Middle East.
+A shading across the moon from the Earth's penumbral shadow should have been visible at maximum eclipse.

 14 Mar, 2025 AD